 Support increasing the state's share of public education funding that would reduce the property tax burden of local taxpayers.

-The City supports enhanced formula and non-formula funding for Del Mar College and TAMUCC and legislation authorizing requests for capital construction assistance program (CCAP) projects and increases in the Higher Education Funds (HEF).
+The City supports enhanced formula and non-formula funding for Del Mar College, TAMUCC, and TAMUK and legislation authorizing requests for capital construction assistance program (CCAP) projects.